-- Data which is obviously inaccurate displayed on the base unit when you first install the system may occur because the display is set to unfamiliar units (possibly metric) or there may be leftover packing material fouling the mechanisms.
+Data that is obviously inaccurate displayed on the base unit when you first install the system may occur because the display is set to unfamiliar units (possibly metric) or there may be leftover packing material fouling the mechanisms.

-- Loss of communication between the data logger and the home computer can usually be resolved with simple troubleshooting techniques
+Loss of communication between the data logger and the home computer can usually be resolved with simple Weather Station Troubleshooting techniques

-- Use your weather station to not only observe your local weather but also as a tool to understanding weather and climate in general.
+Use your weather station to not only observe your local weather but also as a tool to understand weather and climate in general.